Maybe you want to learn how to decoupage. If so, you can decoupage with a glue, sealer and finish known as Modge Podge.

 Tip #5: Use on Laser-Printed Items or Use Acrylic Spray Sealer

-Laser-printed items are the best when using this on crafting projects that involve printed designs, such as photos.
+Laser-printed items are the best for crafting projects involving printed designs, such as photos.

-Spraying the printed photo surface with an acrylic spray sealer can be an effective substitute if there is no laser printer available.
+Spraying the printed photo surface with an acrylic spray sealer can be an effective substitute if no laser printer is available.

-It is best to let the acrylic sealer dry before Mod Podging, however.
+However, it is best to let the acrylic sealer dry before Mod Podging.